• Skip to primary navigation

 If you are curious about my current focus, here’s my now page.

-If you have a quick question or want to know what I’m reading or thinking about today, please find me on Twitter.
-I use my blog to engage and share with a broader audience.
-And I use Wakelet as an outboard memory hack.
+If you have a quick question or want to know what I’m reading or thinking about today, please find me on Threads or Bluesky (@SusannahRFox).
+I use my blog and LinkedIn newsletter to engage and share with a broader audience.
+And I use YouTube playlists and Wakelet as outboard memory hacks.

 I’m happy to hear from people who have questions, ideas, stories, business plans, etc., but I rarely have time to engage in these wonderful “over the transom” inquiries.
 When I do, I post my thoughts as a public Q&A. Check out those posts — and please join in the conversation!